 Here, I will tell you a little bit about the castles of Scotland that we have visited.
 Yes, it’s about 20 or more!
 The order in which they appear is as we visited them, not by preference or beauty.

 In the comments, you can leave me your opinion and tell me which ones you have visited or which ones you would like to visit.

 The visit to the castle can be done on your own, with a professional guide, or with an audio guide.
-The price of the ticket is 20 euros and the guided tour 33 euros (include ticket skip the line).
+The ticket price is 20 euros and the guided tour 33 euros (including ticket skip the line).